 Relevant Statutory Provision and Function Proper Officer(s) as evidence in any legal proceedings.
-EUROPEAN PARLIAMENTARY ELECTIONS ACT 2002 Schedule 4, Para 1 the Officer to be the Acting Returning Officer for European Parliamentary Elections and Greater London Authority Elections and all other powers in relation to such elections Chief Executive REPRESENTATION OF THE PEOPLE ACT 1983 Section 8 - Officer to appoint a Registration Officer for the purpose of registering electors and approving the appointment of Deputy Electoral Registration Officer.
-Chief Executive Section 18A-18E - Officer responsible for the division of the area into polling districts and keeping the districts under review.
-Chief Executive Section 35 - the Officer to be the Returning Officer at an election of London Borough councillors Chief Executive Section 28 - Officer to be the Acting Returning Officer at an election of a Member of Parliament Chief Executive Sections 82 and 89 - Officer to receive election expense declarations returns and the holding of those documents for public inspection Chief Executive LOCAL GOVERNMENT & HOUSING ACT, 1989 Section 2(2) the officer responsible for the preparation and maintenance of a list of politically restricted posts.
-Director of Finance Section 3(3) the officer responsible for certifying that a post is/is not politically restricted.
-Director of Finance Section 5(1)(a) the officer responsible for performing the duties of the Monitoring Officer imposed by this section Director of Legal & HR
+EUROPEAN PARLIAMENTARY ELECTIONS ACT 2002 Schedule 4, Para 1 the Officer to be the Acting Returning Chief Executive Officer for European Parliamentary Elections and Greater London Authority Elections and all other powers in relation to such elections REPRESENTATION OF THE PEOPLE ACT 1983 Section 8 - Officer to appoint a Registration Officer for Chief Executive the purpose of registering electors and approving the appointment of Deputy Electoral Registration Officer.
+Section 18A-18E - Officer responsible for the division of Chief Executive the area into polling districts and keeping the districts under review.
+Section 35 - the Officer to be the Returning Officer at an Chief Executive election of London Borough councillors Ciliei Executive election of condon borough countemers Section 28 - Officer to be the Acting Returning Officer at Chief Executive an election of a Member of Parliament Sections 82 and 89 - Officer to receive election expense Chief Executive declarations returns and the holding of those documents for public inspection LOCAL GOVERNMENT & HOUSING ACT, 1989 LOCAL GOVERNMENT & HOUSING ACT, 1303 Section 2(2) the officer responsible for the preparation Director of Finance and maintenance of a list of politically restricted posts. , , , Section 3(3) the officer responsible for certifying that a Director of Finance post is/is not politically restricted.
+Section 5(1)(a) the officer responsible for performing the Director of Legal & HR duties of the Monitoring Officer imposed by this section

-Relevant Statutory Provision and Function Proper Officer(s) of the Act.
-CIVIL EVIDENCE ACT 1995 Section 9 - The Officer certify documents for the purpose of proving they form part of Council records and admitting the document in evidence in civil proceedings Director of Legal & HR LOCAL GOVERNMENT (COMMITTEES AND POLITICAL GROUPS) REGULATIONS, 1990 The officer who shall receive notices relating to the establishment and membership of political groups and the wishes of political groups with regard to the filling of committee seats allocated to them.
-Chief Executive LOCAL AUTHORITY (MEMBERS' ALLOWANCES) REGULATIONS, 2003 Regulation 13 the officer who shall receive written notice from a Member electing to forgo entitlement to allowances under Regulation 14.
-Director of Communities, Environment and Central Regulation 10 - 17 the officer responsible for the maintenance of the Members Allowances Scheme and payments in accordance with the Scheme.
-Director of Communities, Environment and Central NATIONAL ASSISTANCE ACT 1948 AND NATIONAL ASSISTANCE (AMENDMENT) ACT 1951 Proper officer to seek an order for removal of persons into care Director of Children's Services or Director of Health and Adult Social Care in consultation with Director of Legal & HR
+Relevant Statutory Provision and Function Proper Officer(s) of the Act. of the Act.
+CIVIL EVIDENCE ACT 1995 Castian O. The Officer contifued accompany for the management Discrete sell and O LID Section 9 - The Officer certify documents for the purpose of proving they form part of Council records and Director of Legal & HR admitting the document in evidence in civil proceedings LOCAL GOVERNMENT (COMMITTEES AND POLITICAL GROUPS) REGULATIONS, 1990 The officer who shall receive notices relating to the Chief Executive establishment and membership of political groups and the wishes of political groups with regard to the filling of committee seats allocated to them. committee seats anocated to them.
+LOCAL AUTHORITY (MEMBERS' ALLOWANCES) REGULATIONS, 2003 • Regulation 13 the officer who shall receive written Director of notice from a Member electing to forgo entitlement to Communities, allowances under Regulation 14.
+Environmentand Central Regulation 10 - 17 the officer responsible for the Director of maintenance of the Members Allowances Scheme and Communities, payments in accordance with the Scheme.
+Environmentand Central NATIONAL ASSISTANCE ACT 1948 AND NATIONAL ASSISTANCE (AMENDMENT) ACT 1951 Proper officer to seek an order for removal of persons Director of Children's Proper officer to seek an order for removal of persons into care Services or Director of Health and Adult Social Care in consultation with Director of Legal & HR